 Spring Cloud Data Flow (SCDF) is an open-source Java-based cloud-native toolkit developed by Pivotal (VMWare) to orchestrate data integration, real-time data streaming, and batch data processing pipelines by stitching together spring boot microservices that can be deployed on top of different modern runtimes like Cloud Foundry, Kubenetes, YARN, Mesos, etc. in addition to a local runtime.
 Data pipelines deployed using Spring Cloud Data Flow consist of Spring Boot apps built using Spring Cloud Stream or Spring Cloud Task microservice frameworks.

 Spring Cloud Data Flow was designed to be the single replacement to the question mark (?) shown above.
 It’s a single toolkit that developers can employ to create, orchestrate, and refactor data pipelines through one programming model to address common use cases such as data ingestion, real-time analytics, and data export/import across popular source and destination systems.
 SCDF allows developers to interact to define and deploy data pipelines through multiple endpoints like:

 - Dashboard GUI (that allows defining pipeline through a fluid drag and drop palette)

 - Stream Java DSL

 - RESTful APIs

-Features of Spring Cloud Data Flow include:
+Features of Spring Cloud Data Flow

 - Orchestrate applications across a variety of distributed runtime platforms, including Cloud Foundry, Apache YARN, Apache Mesos, and Kubernetes.